 If you’re a savvy traveler, you probably have it figured out by now that shoes always take up the most room in your luggage (unless you’re flip-flopping your way through Punta Cana).
 We found the Vivobarefoot Gobi II to be great for travel.
 It’s an excellent minimalist shoe option that’s lightweight, flexible, and designed to be the only pair you’ll need.
-We’ve been tested the men’s version, but you should know they do also come in women’s!
+We’ve been testing the men’s version, but you should know they do also come in women’s!

 If you’re not familiar with the brand, Vivobarefoot specializes in off-road and exercise footwear using its patented slim, puncture-resistant sole, meaning, if you step on a piece of glass with these, you’re not gonna be f*cked.
 The bonus with this Gobi II desert boot is that it also brings the urban style.
 You can wear this shoe on a hiking adventure or to a semi-formal business meeting, making it your go-to shoes for just about all your travels.

 One pair of these Gobi II’s weighs in around 20.5 ounces or 1.3 pounds (in a men’s size 10.5/43 EU).
 While it’s nice and light, it’s important to keep in mind that these are barefoot-style minimalist shoes.
 You will be able to feel the ground when wearing them.
 If you are not used to super thin soles, you’ll want to ease into it to avoid any unnecessary pains.
 Do your research on how to transition before fully committing.
 You’ll thank us later.

 Another thing to note is that the Gobi II comes with a 3mm recycled foam insert.
 It’s very slim and flexible, but you will still feel the sticks and stones beneath you regardless of if you keep it in or take it out.
 We found this was slipping around in the shoe quite a bit during use and proved to be more of a nuisance than anything.